Jane Street’s open source libraries are licensed under the MIT License.

 Submitting a patch

 Create a pull request for the project you want to contribute to (for example: Async).
-The request will be used for discussion only—it won’t be merged in the public repository in the end because this is not how we work internally.

 Make sure that your changes match our style guide.
 Also, if you introduce any significant new functionality, you should make sure to include documentation and unit tests.
 The unit tests should typically be done using ppx_inline_test.